The story of a man who becomes two opposed musical personalities to fool the world

 Daniel found himself moving towards his guitar and sitting down to play one of his songs for her.

-All fear seemed to leave him and he playing the soft sound of his song.
+All fear seemed to leave him as he played the soft sound of his song.

-It was the sound of his mother's voice that finally ended their intimate seesison.
+It was the sound of his mother's voice that finally ended their intimate session.
 Daniel put down his guitar and greeted his mother.

 “You alright mum?” he asked, taking the bags from her as she removed her shoes.